Digital transformation strategy: guide for small businesses

 - Get team buy-in to ensure adoption and usage

-- Plan implementation to minimise disruption
+- Plan how to implement to minimise disruption

 - Measure success through clear objectives and outcomes